connorcl/road-accident-analysis/README.md

-A Shiny web app which uses Dundee City Council open data to enable an exploratory analysis of road traffic accident records
+A Shiny web app which uses Dundee City Council open data to enable an exploratory analysis of road traffic accident records.
+Written during the Data Hack event hosted by Abertay University, Dundee City Council and Wittin as part of DataFest 2019